biocatiit/musclex/docs/AppSuite/XRayViewer/XRay-Viewer-How-to-use.md

 ## Center and calibration

-The center settings panel can display and adjust the beam center using the same workspace controls as other MuscleX modules.
-You can use automatic center detection, manual center entry, chord/perpendicular tools, calibration settings, and restore/apply controls from this panel.
+X-Ray Viewer uses the shared MuscleX center-setting workflow.
+For the center tools, manual center entry, calibration settings, and restore/apply controls, see [Common Settings — Diffraction Center and Rotation](../Common-Settings.html#diffraction-center-and-rotation).
+Rotation-specific tools described there do not apply to X-Ray Viewer.
 Enable the "Center" checkbox to display the center marker on the image.

 For quadrant-folded images, X-Ray Viewer can use the geometric center instead of running the usual center detection.
 Use the "Quadrant Folded" checkbox when you need to override the automatic folded-image detection.